-- The surface should extend at least 400mm beyond the width of the steps on either side.
+• The surface should extend at least 400mm beyond the width of the steps on either side.

 This allows for people approaching the steps at an angle.
-However, the surface should not extend across any adjacent facilities, for example a ramp or lift. - A continuous handrail acting as a guide across intermediate landings will inform the user that the series of steps continues, and so obviates the need for the surface to be installed.
+However, the surface should not extend across any adjacent facilities, for example a ramp or lift.

+- A continuous handrail acting as a guide across intermediate landings will inform the user that the series of steps continues, and so obviates the need for the surface to be installed.
 This avoids the use of excessive amounts of the surface.
-However, the surface should be installed if the staircase can be accessed via a landing. - Where ramped access is provided immediately adjacent to steps then care should be taken to ensure that the access for wheelchair users is unimpeded (Figure 21A&B).

-Figure 20: Layout of corduroy surface at top and bottom of flight of stairs

-Figure 21: Layout of corduroy surface where ramp access is immediately adjacent to steps
+However, the surface should be installed if the staircase can be accessed via a landing. - Where ramped access is provided immediately adjacent to steps then care should be taken to ensure that the access for wheelchair users is unimpeded (Figure 21A&B page 60). - 2.5.3 Ramps to light rapid transit (LRT) platforms (Figure 22 page 61). - The surface should be installed across the full width of the ramp at the bottom only. - The corduroy surface should be laid 400mm from the bottom of the ramp and to a depth of 800mm. - 2.5.4 Level crossings (Figure 23 page 62). - The corduroy surface should extend across the full width of the footway, or for 1200mm if there is no footway. - The corduroy surface should start 400mm from the barrier or from the projected line of the barrier on the open side. - If the corduroy surface is installed closer, people may not have enough time to adjust their walking speed. - At level crossings with barriers on both sides, the corduroy surface should be laid to a depth of 400mm. - At level crossings with barriers on one side only, the corduroy surface should be installed to a depth of 400mm on the side with the barrier and 800mm on the side without a barrier.

-2.5.3 Ramps to light rapid transit (LRT) platforms (Figure 22).

-- The surface should be installed across the full width of the ramp at the bottom only. - The corduroy surface should be laid 400mm from the bottom of the ramp and to a depth of 800mm.

-Figure 22: Layout of corduroy surface at ramps to light rapid transit platform on street

-2.5.4 Level crossings (Figure 23).

-■ The corduroy surface should extend across the full width of the footway, or for 1200mm if there is no footway.

-The corduroy surface should start 400mm back from the transverse marking across the carriageway or footway on the side approaching the level crossing.

-If the corduroy surface is installed closer, people may not have enough time to adjust their walking speed.

-- At level crossings with barriers on both sides, the corduroy surface should be laid to a depth of 400mm. - At level crossings with barriers on one side only, the corduroy surface should be installed to a depth of 400mm on the side with the barrier and 800mm on the side without a barrier. - At level crossings with no barriers, the surface should be installed to a depth of 800mm on both sides.
+• At level crossings with no barriers, the surface should be installed to a depth of 800mm on both sides.